Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 ## Changing a Feature

-Now we have our Blog feature (module) installed and running in our site.
-But what if we want to make change in our configuration, for instance change the page title to be 'Gizra blog' instead of 'Blog'?
+Now we have our Blog Feature (module) installed and running on our site.
+But what if we want to make changes in our configuration?
+For example, change the page title to be 'Gizra blog' instead of 'Blog'?
 We can simply go to the View configuration in the UI and change the title.

 ![](images/features/change_title.png)

 But where is this change stored?
-Right, it stored in DB.
+Right, it is stored in DB.
 So now we have the title 'Gizra blog' in DB and the title 'Blog' in code.

-Features module noticed this change made to the component and mark it with an `Overridden` state on the Features administration page.
+Features module noticed this change made to the component and marks it with an `Overridden` state on the Features administration page.

 ![](images/features/overridden.png)